drharaldberger/Trichoderma/README.md

 Rscript TSP_from_transcript.R input.rda Annotation_file.gff3 Remove_in_gene_name Threshold output.bed
 Rscript TEP_from_transcript.R input.rda Annotation_file.gff3 Remove_in_gene_name Threshold output.bed

 The input file is the output from sum_up_sgr.R, the annotation file needs to have 'exon' features.
 Column 9 has only the gene name and something like ID= or Parent= what can be removed using Remove_in_gene_name.
+A line in the gff file should look like: unitig_0_consensus	maker	exon	7295	9560	.	+	.
+Parent=mRNA_TrA0001W

 A Threshold can be provided, by using 0 it will be calculated internally.

 Requirements for these scripts are the packages GenomicRanges and stringr which need to be in libpath().
 This is sometimes a mess in Windows.